j33433/MPowerTCX/INSTRUCTIONS.md

 ## Getting the CSV Data
 1. Insert the USB thumb drive into the slot at the top of the console
-1. Work out
+1. Do your workout
 1. Stop pedalling
 1. Press "AVG/MAX" for 5 seconds
-1. The USB logo will flash a few times.
-Wait for the flashing to stop and remove the drive
+1. Wait for the flashing USB logo to stop and remove the drive
-1. The removable drive should now contain a file named something like MPower1.csv
+1. The removable drive should now contain a file named something like MPower12.csv

 ### Extra Help for Schwinn Products
 * Youtube Tutorial - [Exporting Rider Data Onto A USB Drive](https://www.youtube.com/watch?v=ENkHdcV_E70)